-- Now that you've kicked some goals with your sockball, what have you experienced about the way children play soccer in other countries? - How different was the sockball to a regular soccer ball? - Did you experience any issues or problems with the sockball?
-How do you think the children in Ethiopia would deal with these issues? (i.e. they may need to slow the game down to fix the ball, they may have to be more accommodating of each other etc.) - How would you feel now if you travelled to another country and saw children playing with a sockball? - How many goals did you kick?
+- •Now that you've kicked some goals with your sockball, what have you experienced about the way children play soccer in other countries? - •How different was the sockball to a regular soccer ball? - •Did you experience any issues or problems with the sockball?
+How do you think the children in Timor-Leste would deal with these issues? (i.e. they may need to stop to fix the ball, they may have to be more accommodating of each other, etc.) - •How would you feel now if you travelled to another country and saw children playing with a sockball? - •How many goals did you kick?
 Who scored a goal with their sockball?